Code-Institute-Submissions/projectone/README.md

 ## Menus page testing:
 1. Check that the image carousel is working correctly on all browsers and on mobile devices
 2. Check that each menu is opening/downloading correctly and is the correct menu as labelled
-3. Result - all menus opening/downloading correctly
+3. Result - all menus opening/downloading correctly, image carousel working correctly

 ## Location page testing:
 1. Ensure map is fully functional and allows users to zoom in and out and open the map in Google maps by clicking 'view larger map'